adv100500/FlashLoanCommodityTradeFinance/README.md

 **Definitions**

 **Flash loan:** flash loan is a type of loan that is only available during the duration of the transaction.
-The funds are borrowed at the beginning of the transaction and must be repaid at the end.
+The funds are borrowed at the beginning of the transaction and must be repaid at the end and **no collateral is required**.
 In case the funds are not repaid, the whole transaction is deemed null and void and reverted to its initial state.
-This is possible due to atomicity of blockchain transactions.
+This is possible due to **atomicity** of blockchain transactions.

 **Atomicity:** an atomic transaction is an indivisible and irreducible series of database operations such that either all occurs, or nothing occurs.
+In this case several conditions set in smart contracts for various checks, including but not limited to: checks if the funds received correspond to the price, checks if the tokenized goods were received, checks if the sender is a smart contract, checks if the borrower has enough funds to repay the flash loan plus interests.
+Should at least one of this conditoins be in breach, the whole transaction is deemed null and void and reverted.

 **Tokenized goods:** tokenized goods meaning tokenized document of title (ex. bill of lading), represented by an ERC20 token in this case.